Tigaon, Camarines Sur: World War II and Japanese occupation

-Independent Philippines
+Third Republic

 With the advent of independence, Tigaoeños found freedom of expression through the arts.
 An abundance of painters, poets, and actors emerged from this town.
 Luisita Venida was the first Tigaoeña child actress while Jesus ‘Og’ Ramos became the Tarzan of local cinema and acclaimed “Mr. Philippines”.
 In the late fifties, Batas Pambansa 129 made Tigaon the seat of the CFI in Partido District.
 Politics thrived.
 Don Mariano Garchitorena became Governor of Camarines Sur in 1945.
 Sebastian Caruso Moll was elected Congressman under the Quirino administration.
 The same administration chose Don Mariano Garchitorena Secretary of Agriculture.
-Edmundo Cea, the first Asian to be invited as guest speaker to the United Nations, gained fame as a congressman, then Senator during the sixties, as a delegate to the 1970 Constitutional Convention and as a member of the defunct Batasang Pambansa.
-Jose Fuentebella was Ambassador to Indonesia during the Garcia administration.
+Edmundo B. Cea, the first Asian to be invited as guest speaker to the United Nations, served as a congressman and a senator during the 1950s, as a delegate to the 1971 Constitutional Convention and as a member of the Batasang Pambansa from 1984 to 1986.
+Jose Fuentebella was ambassador to Indonesia during the Garcia administration.
 Parish Priest Fr.
 Florencio Gonzales was succeeded by Fr.
 Pedro Oliva (1948−1967).
 Municipal mayors of Tigaon during these years: Heriberto R. Moll (1945-1957); Jose Bosito (1958-1964) and again Heriberto R. Moll (1964−1967).

-There was a time when Tigaon was solely owned by 7 hacienderos namely P. Baduria, L. Cea, J. Jacob, M. Estela, A. Garchitorena and S. Moll.
-Now their lands were distributed to the people through the Agrarian Reform.
+There was a time when Tigaon was solely owned by seven hacienderos, namely P. Baduria, L. Cea, J. Jacob, M. Estela, A. Garchitorena and S. Moll.
+Their lands were later distributed to the people through agrarian reform.

-Martial Law

-The NPA Movement in the Bicol Region started in Tigaon which at best typified a feudal society.
+The New People's Army rebellion in the Bicol Region began in Tigaon in 1970.
+Described as a "semi-feudal and semi-colonial society" by lawyer and Bicolano scholar Soliman Santos Jr., Tigaon was chosen as the NPA's regional base in Bicol by five members of the Communist Party of the Philippines: Marco Baduria, Nonito Zape, David Brucelas, Francisco Portem, Ibarra Tubianosa.
 Brothers Romulo (Kumander Tangkad) and Ruben (Kumander Benjie) Jallores actively guided the growth of this movement.
 Agrarian unrest became the legitimate cause for the fuelling of socialist ideology.
-Tenants forcibly planted rice and corn within abaca lands.
-Eventually, abaca production declined.
+Tenants forcibly planted rice and corn within abaca lands, and eventually, abaca production declined.